-Addressing this limitation, Theis et al.~\cite{theis2017lossy} use a single autoencoder whose bottleneck representation is scaled before quantization depending on the target rate (see Fig.~\ref{fig:motivation_}b).
+To address this limitation, Theis et al.~\cite{theis2017lossy} use a single autoencoder whose bottleneck representation is scaled before quantization depending on the target bitrate (Fig.~\ref{fig:motivation_}b).
 However, this approach only considers the importance of different channels from the bottleneck representation of learned autoencoders under R-D tradeoff constraint.
-In addition, the autoencoder is optimized for a single specific R-D tradeoff (typically high rate).
-These two aspects lead to a drop in performance for low rates and a narrow effective range of bit rates.
+In addition, the autoencoder is optimized for a single specific R-D tradeoff (typically high bitrate).
+These aspects lead to a drop in performance for low bitrates and a narrow effective range of bitrates.

-Addressing the limitations of multiple independent models and bottleneck scaling, we formulate the problem of variable rate-distortion optimization for DIC, and propose the \textit{modulated autoencoder} (MAE) framework, where the representations of a shared autoencoder at different layers are adapted to a specific rate-distortion tradeoff via a modulating network.
+In order to tackle the limitations of multiple independent models and bottleneck scaling, we formulate the problem of variable R-D optimization for DIC, and propose the \textit{modulated autoencoder} (MAE) framework, where the representations of a shared autoencoder at different layers are adapted to a specific R-D tradeoff via a modulating network.
 The modulating network is conditioned on the target R-D tradeoff, and synchronized with the actual tradeoff optimized to learn the parameters of the autoencoder and the modulating network.
 MAEs can achieve almost the same operational R-D points of independent models with much fewer overall parameters (i.e. just the shared autoencoder plus the small overhead of the modulating network).
-Multi-layer modulation does not suffer from the main limitations of bottleneck scaling, namely, drop in performance for low rates, and shrinkage of the effective range of rates.
+Multi-layer modulation does not suffer from the main limitations of bottleneck scaling, namely, drop in performance for low rates, and shrinkage of the effective range of bitrates.